 1 A first version of the ICTR Completion Strategy was submitted to United Nations Headquarters on 14 July 2003.
-That document was prepared notably within the context of General Assembly resolution 57/289 (2003) para.
+That document was prepared within the context of General Assembly resolution 57/289 (2003), para.
 15 (a), which provided that the proposed budget of the ICTR for 2004-2005 should include "detailed information as to how the resources requested for the biennium would support the development of a sound and realistic completion strategy".
-A second version of the ICTR Completion Strategy was submitted to United Nations Headquarters on 29 September 2003.
-This document formed the basis of the request to increase the number of ad litem judges sitting "at any one time" from four to nine.
-By resolution 1512 (2003), the Security Council granted the request.
-The third version of the document was submitted to the President of the Security Council on 30 April 2004 and formed the basis of the assessments provided by the ICTR President and Prosecutor during the Council's meeting on 29 June 2004.
-On 19 November 2004, the ICTR submitted the fourth version of its Completion Strategy, which was considered by the Security Council on 23 November 2004.
-A fifth version of the document was submitted on 23 May 2005, whereas the sixth version was made available on 30 November 2005.
+A second version of the ICTR Completion Strategy was submitted to United Nations Headquarters on 29 September 2003 and formed the basis of the ICTR request to increase the number of ad litem judges sitting "at any one time" from four to nine.
+The third to eighth versions of the Completion Strategy were submitted to the President of the Security Council on 30 April 2004, 19 November 2004, 23 May 2005, 30 November 2005, 29 May 2006 and 8 December 2006, respectively.